opsfolio/docs.opsfolio.com/src/content/docs/surveilr/disciplines/software-engineer.md

 - All development environments, tools, and libraries must be installed on the Linux OS.
 - Regularly update the OS and development environment for compatibility and security.

-The next step is to use `surveilr` to [ensure compliance](/surveilr/disciplines/software-engineer#ensuring-compliance) with these policies, after which `surveilr` captures the machine's operating system information, and stores it under the [device](/surveilr/reference/db/surveilr-state-schema/device) table.
+#### Using `surveilr` for Policy Compliance and Evidence Capture

-The objective is to utilize SQL to query the generated `RSSD` for compliance proofs, as shown below:
+The next step is to use `surveilr` to ensure compliance with these policies by [gathering evidence](/surveilr/disciplines/software-engineer#capturing-compliance-evidence-with-surveilr).
+After gathering evidence, `surveilr` captures the machine's operating system information and stores it in the [device](/surveilr/reference/db/surveilr-state-schema/device) table.

- ### SQL Query for Verification of Operating System
+ #### SQL Query for Verification of Operating System Compliance

  ```sql
 SELECT d.state_sysinfo -> 'host_name' AS 'Host Name',